-- 2.4.7 Typical of older, historic, parts of Milton Keynes, the Redway network marginally extends into or stops short of Central Bletchley.
-The Saxon Street Redway currently terminates on the northern side of Princes Way roundabout, the Buckingham Road Redway is disjointed and missing a vital section through West Bletchley.
-Princes Way Redway is incomplete, whilst the Sherwood Drive pathway is recommended for upgrade to Redway status and the Redway from the Station is indirect so there is no connected quality Redway network currently through Central Bletchley.
-There is, however, the National Cycle Route through Central Bletchley, but this is not up to Redway standard and mainly consists of a series of quiet streets.
+- 2.4.7 Given the high proportion of short distance trips within Central Bletchley, there is an opportunity to encourage modal shift to walking and cycling through the creation of friendlier environments that encourage pedestrians and cyclists. - 2.4.8 Typical of older, historic, parts of Milton Keynes, the Redway network marginally extends into, or stops short of, Central Bletchley.
+The Saxon Street Redway currently terminates on the northern side of Princes Way roundabout, the

+Buckingham Road Redway is disjointed and missing a vital section through West Bletchley.
+Princes Way Redway is incomplete, whilst the Sherwood Drive pathway is recommended for upgrade to Redway status, and the Redway from the Station is indirect so there is no connected quality Redway network currently extending through Central Bletchley.
+There is, however, a National Cycle Route through Central Bletchley, but this is not up to Redway standard and mainly consists of a series of quiet streets.
 A comprehensive Redway network for Bletchley has been proposed as part of Milton Keynes' forthcoming Local Cycling and Walking Improvement Plan (LCWIP).
-This includes a new Redway connection proposed to link up the Lakes Estate, the Blue Lagoon Nature Reserve and the Town Centre. - 2.4.8 Completed in 2017 the 'Fixing the Links' scheme has seen access and safety improvements delivered to key pedestrian and cyclist routes between the railway station and Bletchley Town Centre, via Chandos Place, which enable safer and more convenient use of sustainable transport.
+This includes a proposed new Redway connection to link up the Lakes Estate, the Blue Lagoon Nature Reserve and the Town Centre.

+2.4.9 Completed in 2017, the 'Fixing the Links' scheme has seen access and safety improvements delivered to key pedestrian and cyclist routes between the railway station and Bletchley Town Centre, via Chandos Place, which enable safer and more convenient use of sustainable transport.
 The project concept was informed by behavioural research which indicates that improved pedestrian links between the railway station and the town centre will improve the environment for visitors to Bletchley which in turn will convert to economic benefit.
 Improved pedestrian connectivity also links the train station to Bletchley Park.
-The shortest pedestrian route to the town centre from the station is however poor quality passing between station buildings and a fenced off car park before terminating with a series of steep steps with no disabled access.
+The shortest pedestrian route to the town centre from the station is, however, of poor quality passing as it does between station buildings and a fenced off car park before terminating with a series of steep steps with no disabled access.
 Elsewhere pedestrians walk into Central Bletchley and pass through it alongside existing footpaths that follow streets.
-However, the streets, particularly around Queensway(e.g., Cawkwell Way and Findlay Way), have become very car orientated with minimal footways for pedestrians and poor sightlines or wayfinding to the town centre.
+However, the streets, particularly around Queensway (Cawkwell Way and Findlay Way), have become very car orientated with minimal footways for pedestrians and poor sightlines or wayfinding to the town centre.

-2.4.9 The, parking of vehicles on the footway / public realm including the plaza at Chandos Place is unfortunately common-place.
+2.4.10 The parking of vehicles on the footway / public realm, including the plaza at Chandos Place, is unfortunately commonplace.
 This is anti-social, damaging to the public realm and dangerous.
 The potential conflict with and danger to pedestrians is obvious and it discourages active modes of travel.
 This ignorant and established behaviour needs to be challenged and resolved.